barumau/pandunia/english/midi_pandunia.md

 The focus is on the subject as the active participant.
 The correct word order is subject-verb-object (SVO).

-In Pandunia, active verbs are easy to identify because all of them end in **-a**.
+In Midi Pandunia, active verbs are easy to identify because all of them end in **-a**.

 The following sentences are in SVO order.